jsiwhitehead/refluent/README.md

   .yield(({ messages, ...otherProps }) => ...);
 ```

-### Components as 'prop-programs'
+### Components as dom-generators

-Finally, Refluent lets you conceptualize and build components in a completely different (potentially more intuitive) way compared to standard React.
-Rather than working with components as stateful objects which are pieced together like building blocks, you instead write components as 'prop-programs' - series of steps which incrementally build up the logic of your component (including conditional logic!).
-Read through the [full example below](#full-example) to see this in action.
+Beyond specific uses however, Refluent ultimately lets you conceptualize and build components in a completely different (potentially more intuitive) way compared to standard React.
+Rather than working with components as stateful objects which are pieced together like building blocks, you instead write components as dom-generators - mini imperative programs consisting of calls to `do` which build up the logic of your component and calls to `yield` which output dom.
+Read through the [full example](#full-example) to see this in action.

 ## Component API